 When we first traveled to Barcelona, in 2006, I felt entirely intimidated just entering into a tapas bar.
 I knew some of the basics about what to order at a tapas restaurant in the US.
 But a tapas restaurant in Barcelona – well, I didn’t know where to begin.
+I didn’t know the types of tapas in Barcelona, or how to order tapas in Barcelona.
 Since that time, we’ve traveled to Barcelona a ton of times.
 And, we live just up the road in Girona.
-Now, I feel pretty confident that we can tell any new traveler, or even experienced traveler, to Barcelona, what are the best tapas in Barcelona in our Barcelona tapas guide.
+Now, I feel pretty confident that we can tell any new traveler, or even experienced traveler, to Barcelona, what are the best tapas in Barcelona in our Barcelona Spain tapas guide.

 Barcelona Tapas Guide